dynatrace-oss/dynatrace-aws-log-forwarder/README.md

 1. Enable SSH traffic in EC2 Security Group.
 2. Connect to EC2 through EC2 Instance Connect in EC2 screen in AWS Console.
 Use user `ec2-user`.
 You don't need any SSH keys in this scenario.
+3. Check if file `/home/ec2-user/userdata-ag-installation-success` exists.
+If it does, installation was successful.
-3. Check `/var/log/cloud-init-output.log` using sudo.
+4. Check `/var/log/cloud-init-output.log` using sudo.
 You will find installation script logs there.